MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/connect-managed-instance-ops-console.md

 1. **Connect SCOM Managed Instance (preview) to the Web Console**: To connect to the Web console, go to properties in the SCOM Managed Instance (preview) homepage, and copy the value in the *Operations Manager Web Console URL*.
 Paste that URL in any browser to open the web console.

-Provide your feedback on Azure Monitor SCOM Managed Instance (preview) [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR8_G7TnWWL9AgnUEG-odf9BUMUlFOUY4N0RENktHWDhNNkgwMkhQV0lSQi4u).

 ## Next step

 [Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance (preview)](migrate-to-operations-manager-managed-instance.md)

+### Feedback

+Provide your feedback on Azure Monitor SCOM Managed Instance (preview) [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR8_G7TnWWL9AgnUEG-odf9BUMUlFOUY4N0RENktHWDhNNkgwMkhQV0lSQi4u).